Poverty in the United States: Supplemental Poverty Measure

 In 1990, a Congressional committee requested the National Research Council (NRC) to conduct a study on revising the poverty measure.
-The NRC convened a panel, which published a 1995 report Measuring Poverty: A New Approach that concluded that the official poverty measure in the United States is flawed.
-The panel noted that the thresholds are the same irrespective of geography and stated that due to "rising living standards in the United States, most approaches for developing poverty thresholds (including the original one) would produce higher thresholds today than the current ones."
+The NRC convened a panel, which published a 1995 report Measuring Poverty: A New Approach that concluded that the official poverty measure in the United States is flawed; while being used to assess eligibility for anti-poverty programs, it fails to account for certain aid programs that may already be in place.
+It falls short by taking monetary income before taxes or tax credits, and it ignores any non-cash benefits received.

+Furthermore, the aforementioned panel noted that the thresholds are the same irrespective of geography and stated that due to "rising living standards in the United States, most approaches for developing poverty thresholds (including the original one) would produce higher thresholds today than the current ones."

 Additionally, the report suggested an alternative measure of poverty, which uses actual expenditure data to develop a threshold value for a family of four—and then update this threshold every year and according to geographic location.
 This alternative measure of poverty would also change the income calculation for a family, including certain non-cash benefits that satisfied "basic needs" such as food stamps and public housing while excluding "non-basic needs" such as medical costs and child care.

 The work of the panel led to the development of the Supplemental Poverty Measure (SPM), which was intended to address some of the weaknesses of the existing poverty guidelines.
 In October 2014, the Census Bureau released a report describing the SPM and stated its intention to publish SPM measures every year.
 However, SPM is intended to "supplement" the existing poverty thresholds, not "replace" them, as poverty thresholds will remain the "official" Census Bureau measure and poverty guidelines will be derived only from the "official" poverty measures.

 Unlike the poverty thresholds, and in line with the NRC recommendations, the SPM both includes certain non-cash benefits in a family's income and adjusts thresholds for differences in housing costs by geographic area.
 Additionally, the SPM thresholds are based on how much a "reference" family with two children spends on food, clothing, shelter, and utilities (FCSU).

 Criticism

-There is controversy over how accurate American poverty estimates are, with two sides wrangling over whether the official measures understate or overstate poverty.
+There is controversy over how accurate American poverty estimates are, with two sides debating over whether the official measures understate or overstate poverty.